Most likely, you're new to Logbook and are looking for an overview of what's going on here, right? Well, we have a show (or video) for you!

 2. Use the search feature to find that meal or exercise log that you've entered before:

-3. Play a challenge, to help yourself keep on track and JDRF to find us a cure.
-You can find the challenges in the side menu.
+3. Play a challenge, to help yourself keep on track.
+You can find the challenges by tapping 'More' and then selecting 'Challenges' in the menu list.

 And then?